secture/sudoku-checker-php/README.md

 ## Explication of resolver

 - `app.php` is the entrypoint.
+    - Each time we refresh the page a new sodoku will be generate.
-    - Here we generate the sudoku with SudokuGenerator
+    - Here we generate the sudoku with SudokuGenerator.
-    - Here we call SudokuChecker
+    - Here we call SudokuChecker.

 - `SudokuChecker` is the render point.
-    - Here render the sudoku board un-resolved
+    - Here render the sudoku board un-resolved.
-    - Try to resolve the sudoku with SudokuResolver
+    - Try to resolve the sudoku with SudokuResolver.
     - If the sudoku have a solution render it.

 - `SudokuGenerator` is the array sudoku generator